proxy-wasm/spec/abi-versions/vNEXT/HOST_FEATURES.md

 |   0x0F01   | `HAS_WASI_PREVIEW1_CORE` | When `1`, all baseline functions considered essential from WASI Preview1 are supported.            |     No     |

 Identifiers below 0x2000 are reserved for standardized features and options.

+Numbers above that range are considered private and can be used without assignment in the registry.

-Random numbers above that range should be used for private extensions.
+Random number in the private range should be used for private extensions and features under active development.

+Once the feature is finalized and implemented in a subset of hosts and SDKs, it will be assigned an ID in the standardized range.